Portfolio Bodies and Statutory Office Holders

 Australian Institute of Family Studies (AIFS)

-Established in 1980 as an independent, statutory authority, the role of the Australian Institute of Family Studies is to conduct research and communicate findings that affect family wellbeing to policy makers, service providers and the broader community.
+Established in 1980 as an independent, statutory authority, the role of AIFS is to conduct research and communicate findings that affect family wellbeing to policy makers, service providers and the broader community.

-The National Disability Insurance Agency operates the national disability insurance scheme.
+The NDIA operates the National Disability Insurance Scheme.
 It provides individualised support for eligible people with permanent and significant disability, their families and carers, encourages greater inclusion and access to mainstream services, community activities and other government initiatives.

 Statutory Office Holders